s538225/Digital-Forensics-Group/README.md

 ## Password Cracking

-We used hashcat to identify the passwords from the given hashvalues.
+We use hashcat to solve the given passcodes, in normal circumstance we would prefer to use John the Ripper.
+The John files and the Ubuntu version did not agree with each other forcing us to use hashcat in place of John.

 ### Challenge:
 Our analysts have obtained password dumps storing hacker passwords.
 After obtaining a few plaintext passwords, it appears that they overlap with the passwords from the *rockyou* breach.